 Today, the major challenge in Latin America is the political persecution of sex workers, said Alejandra.
 Once more she underscored that she fortunately can access justice and is respected in the detention facilities, but calls the international community to the situation of hundreds of sex workers who are currently in prison in Mexico, with little support and who are vulnerable to violence and abuse.

-She also pointed out the case of Isabel, the Brazilian sex worker who is being persecuted by the police (her story was covered by NSWP and reported here and here), which represents a threat to sex workers’ rights to be free from violence.
+She also pointed out the case of Isabel, the Brazilian sex worker who is being persecuted by the police, which represents a threat to sex workers’ rights to be free from violence.
 Isabel also joined PLAPERTS and is currently being supported by Cynthia and other sex worker activists in Latin America, and has integrated the sex worker-led group DAVIDA, in Rio de Janeiro, Brazil.

 Finally, Alejandra concluded: “its all about fighting sex work, not trafficking or exploitation within the sex industry… it’s a double moral”.